Lu Yufei

-Lu Yufei (芦玉菲 (Lú Yùfēi); born 28 March 2000) is a Chinese artistic gymnast.
+Lu Yufei (芦玉菲 (蘆玉菲, Lú Yùfēi); born 28 March 2000) is a Chinese artistic gymnast.
 She is the 2021 Chinese national all-around and floor exercise champion and balance beam silver medalist, and the 2020 Chinese national floor bronze medalist.
 She is the 2019 Asian Championships uneven bars champion and all-around silver medalist and a member of the gold medal-winning team.
 She represented China at the 2020 Summer Olympics and finished fourth in the uneven bars final.

 Career

 Junior

 Lu finished fortieth in the all-around qualification round at the 2013 Chinese Championships and did not advance to finals.
 She did not compete in the 2014 season due to injury.
 At the 2015 Chinese Championships, Lu finished sixth with the Henan team, tenth in the all-around, and sixth on uneven bars.
 She then competed at the 2015 China National Youth Games in October, winning the floor title and medals on all events but vault, where she was fourth.
 Lu was the second-most decorated gymnast of the event behind Liu Tingting.